Community of Klemtu

 Located on BC 's Inside Passage Route in the Heart of The Great Bear RainforestKlemtu is a small, remote village situated on Swindle Island on BC's famed Inside Passage and is home to approximately 420 people.

-The residents in this region consists of two indigenous cultural linguistic groups – the Tsimshian, whose origins are from the neighboring north coast; and the Xai’xais (Hihg-hais), who are from the central coast.
+The residents in this region consists of two indigenous cultural linguistic groups – the Tsimshian, whose origins are from the neighbouring north coast; and the Xai’xais (Hihg-hais), who are from the central coast.
 Since the last ice age this area has been largely uninhabited except for the Kitasoo and Xai'xais people who have thrived here for thousands of years in one of the richest, most diverse ecosystems on earth.

 Many, many years ago, the Kitasoo and Xai'xais people came to settle here in Klemdulxk (Klemtu), meaning 'blocked passage', due to abundance of sea kelp in the bay.
-This area was first their camping site along the way for trade, and then later used for trading and providing cordwood to fuel the steamships which traveled the Inside Passage.
+This area was first their camping site along the way for trade, and then later used for trading and providing cordwood to fuel the steamships which travelled the Inside Passage.

 The people of Klemtu share a vivid and distinct social and cultural history.
 Traditional cultural celebrations, including potlatches, singing, dancing, storytelling and art, display and express this rich history.
 These celebrations have carried on through generations, and thus, provide a means for passing cultural and social values.
 Today, these celebrations continue as a spirited aspect of the local culture.